 To successfully use digital lifecycle marketing, you need to implement the right digital marketing tactics.

 Digital marketing methods will help you obtain and retain customers and make your lifecycle marketing efforts a success.

 There are three strategies that you’ll want to integrate into your digital marketing campaign.

 1. Pay-per-click (PPC) advertising

 Pay-per-click (PPC) advertising attracts leads to your business.
-PPC ads are paid advertisements that you pay to appear at the top of the search results.
+PPC ads are paid advertisements for which you pay to appear at the top of the search results.
 They appear above the organic listings.

 When prospects use these long-tail keywords to find your products, they’ll be more likely to click on your ad because they see it first.
 Because of this, PPC is a great opportunity for your business to garner leads for the lifecycle marketing process.

 These PPC ads drive people back to your website.
 It’s a great option if you have people who abandon carts or leave your site after looking at products.
 You can draw them back in through retargeted ads, which will nudge them towards conversion.

 2. Content marketing